mhdslh/notes---Cplusplus/README.md

 - Heap with priority queue

-- Breadth-first Search (BFS) algorithms can be used to traverse or search in data structures like trees or graphs.
-Queue is used in implementing BFS algorithms.
+- Breadth-first Search (BFS) and Depth-first Search (DFS) algorithms can be used to traverse or search in data structures like trees or graphs.
+Queue is used in implementing BFS algorithms, and Stack is used in implementing DFS algorithms.

 -----
 - erase in hashmap (iterators)